 The next day began with physical training and lots more yelling.
 Daniel couldn’t understand why the instructors had to act so mean.
 He remembers being singled out because, although he was an excellent athlete in high school, he did the fewest pushups in his company.
 Getting mocked really angered him, so he set out to prove the First Sergeant wrong.
 By the end of Basic Training, Daniel could do more pushups than anyone else in his company and was the most improved on the run and in sit-ups.
 Given his excellent performance overall, he earned the Soldier of the Cycle award.

 After Basic Training, Daniel reported to Advanced Individual Training (AIT) for medics at Fort Sam Houston in San Antonio.
-As a medic, his job would be to keep wounded soldiers alive until they could be transported out of the area of immediate combat and be treated by a doctor.
+His job as a medic would be to keep wounded soldiers alive until they could be transported out of the area of immediate combat and be treated by a doctor.
 This meant he had to learn how to give IVs, do tracheotomies, stitch up wounds, and remove partially amputated limbs.
-His training lasted 4 months and he graduated 2nd in his class of 800 people.
+His training lasted four months and he graduated second in his class of 800 people.